jwarren116/learning-journal/README.md

 2/12/15
 =======
 I have added additional BDD tests using Lettuce.
 Additionally, an editing feature, as well as the ability to use Markdown and colorized fenced code have been added.
+For some of the features implemented in this milestone I collaborated with Nick Draper, Jake Anderson, and Nick Becker.

 1/31/15